-Travellers to PNG should check their vaccination records and consult their general practitioner (GP) or travel doctor regarding their vaccination requirements.
+Travellers to countries with polio outbreaks should check their vaccination records and consult their general practitioner (GP) or travel doctor regarding their vaccination requirements.

-Everyone travelling to PNG should have completed a three dose course of polio vaccine and had a booster dose – the timing depends on how long ago you were vaccinated and how long you are staying.
+Everyone travelling to one of these areas should have completed a three dose course of polio vaccine and had a booster dose – the timing depends on how long ago you were vaccinated and how long you are staying.

-Information about travelling to PNG is available at:
+Information about travelling to polio outbreak areas is available at:

-More information about the situation in Papua New Guinea, including case numbers and response actions, can be found on the WHO Papua New Guinea and Global Polio Eradication Initiative websites.
+More information can be found on the WHO Polio outbreaks website and the Global Polio Eradication Initiative website.